jaspalsarrah/jaspalsarrah.github.io/_posts/2025-08-21-Predicting-Customer-Loyalty-Using-Machine-Learning.md

 data_for_regression = pd.merge(data_for_regression, sales_summary, how = "inner", on = "customer_id")
 ```

 The single dataset data_for_regression will now be split into those with loyalty scores and those without.
+The models will be built on the former and if accurate used on the latter.

 ```ruby
 regression_modelling = data_for_regression.loc[data_for_regression["customer_loyalty_score"].notna()]